- May 05, 2022

 - January 10, 2023

 Tuition & Fees

 Estimated Book Costs: CAD $800

-We are no longer accepting applications for the September 2021 intake.
+We are not accepting applications for the January 2022 intake.

 The maximum course load is 5 courses per term.
 Students can maintain full time status with at least three courses.
 Taking less than five courses per term will take longer to complete the program.

 Gain the skills needed to manage information in a hospital nursing unit.
 Topics covered include basic human needs, hospital organization, medical terminology, medical orders, communication skills, telephone and reception activities, and hospital information systems.
 Our graduates have excellent employment prospects with a high rate of recruitment.